nigelhorne/schema-validator/README.md

 # Schema.org Validator

-This repository contains a Perl-based Schema.org validator that scans HTML files for embedded JSON-LD (`application/ld+json` blocks) and validates them against a local schema definition.
+This repository contains a Schema.org validator that scans HTML files for embedded JSON-LD (`application/ld+json` blocks) and validates them against a local schema definition.
 It can optionally output diagnostics in SARIF format for GitHub Code Scanning integration.

 The Validator is a versatile tool designed to help you validate structured data embedded in your HTML files.